-All games shall be governed by the 2017 National Federation of State High School Associations Boys Lacrosse Rules (the “Federation Rules”), except as modified by these rules of play.
-This memorandum sets forth the modifications to the Federation Rules that will be applicable to Connecticut Valley Youth Lacrosse League (CVYL.org) play.
+All games shall be governed by the 2022 National Federation of State High School Associations Boys Lacrosse Rules (the “Federation Rules”), except as modified by these rules of play.

 Field players and Goalie must be dressed in full safety equipment: